Olympic Air: Current fleet

-Olympic Air's fleet currently consists of the following aircraft, as of November 2022:
+As of October 2025, Olympic Air operates the following aircraft:

 Fleet history

 Olympic Air launched operations with a mix of Airbus A320 family jets and Bombardier Dash 8 aircraft.
-In March 2013 it was reported that the airline would retire its remaining Airbus aircraft effective immediately, though two A319s continued to operate selected domestic routes, mostly to Santorini and Alexandroupolis, until the end of the summer season.
+In March 2013, it was reported that the airline would retire its remaining Airbus aircraft effective immediately, though two A319s continued to operate selected domestic routes, mostly to Santorini and Alexandroupolis, until the end of the summer season.
 Most of Olympic Air's Airbus A320 family aircraft were transferred to parent company Aegean Airlines.

-Awards and recognition

-Since its launch, Olympic has received a number of awards and recognitions: